Abu Sufyan ibn Harb

 Abu Sufyan was a leader and merchant from the Quraysh tribe of Mecca.
 During his early career, he often led trade caravans to Syria.
-He had been among the main leaders of Meccan opposition to Muhammad, the prophet of Islam and member of the Quraysh, commanding the Meccans at the battles of Uhud and the Trench in 625 and 627 CE.
+He had been among the main leaders of Meccan opposition to Muhammad, the prophet of Islam, commanding the Meccans at the battles of the Uhud and Trench in 625 and 627 CE.
 However, when Muhammad entered Mecca in 630, he was among the first to submit and was given a stake in the nascent Muslim state, playing a role at the Battle of Hunayn and the subsequent destruction of the polytheistic sanctuary of al-Lat in Ta'if.
 After Muhammad's death, he may have been appointed as the governor of Najran by Caliph Abu Bakr (r.
 632–634) for an unspecified period.
-Abu Sufyan later played a supporting role in the Muslim army at the Battle of Yarmouk against the Byzantines in Syria.
+Abu Sufyan later played a supporting role in the Muslim army at the Battle of the Yarmuk against the Byzantines in Syria.
 His sons Yazid and later Mu'awiya were given command roles in that province and the latter went on to establish the Umayyad Caliphate in 661.

 Life

 Early life

 Abu Sufyan's given name was Sakhr and he was born around c.
-560 to his father Harb ibn Umayya, a leader of the Quraysh tribe of Mecca, and mother Safiyya bint Hazn ibn Bujayr.
+560 to Harb ibn Umayya, a leader of the Quraysh tribe of Mecca, and Safiyya bint Hazn ibn Bujayr.
 The family belonged to the Banu Abd Shams clan of the Quraysh, the brother clan of the Banu Hashim, to which the Islamic prophet Muhammad belonged.
 Abu Sufyan was among the leaders of the Qurayshi opposition to Muhammad in the years preceding the Hijrah (emigration of Muhammad and his followers from Mecca to Medina in 622).
 A prominent financier and merchant, Abu Sufyan engaged in trade in Syria, often heading Meccan caravans to the region.
 He owned land in the vicinity of Damascus.